Arrow functions were introduced in PHP 7.4. They offer a clean way to write simple operations, such as calculations, filters, or maps.

 When and Why to Use Arrow Functions in PHP?

 Use arrow functions when you do small tasks.
-They work best in callbacks or simple operations.
+They work best in callback functions or simple operations.
 That happens when you use array functions such as

 array_map